haha150/dolospy/README.md

 4. IP packets are compared against the ARP table — when the Ethernet source MAC maps to a different IP than the IP header claims, the gateway is identified (it's forwarding someone else's traffic)
 5. Once gateway and client are identified, ebtables/iptables rules masquerade bridge traffic as the client toward the switch and as the gateway toward the client
 6. 802.1X EAPOL frames are forwarded transparently so the victim's authentication stays active
-7. The operator accesses the bridge device remotely via Tailscale over LTE
+7. The operator accesses the bridge device remotely via Tailscale over LTE (or via WiFi hotspot / direct SSH)

 ## Requirements